Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/eog.md

 ```

 ## ExpressionList
-List of several expressions that aer evaluated sequentially.
+List of several expressions that are evaluated sequentially.
 The resulting value is the last evaluated expression.

 Interesting fields: